5 best interactive digital signage examples for retail made with Intuiface

 According to a recent survey made by WBR Insights involving 100 retail leaders in charge of in-store environments, 87% of respondents believe that interactivity is the most likely successful feature of an in-store digital signage strategy.
 Another survey revealed 66% of shoppers prefer self-service and self-checkout than human interactions, and 75% prefer to have hand-held or fixed devices to check inventory availability and prices to improve speed and convenience while shopping.

-So, to answer the earlier question: Yes, interactive digital signage can become the lynchpin of success for retail business - if done well.
+So, to answer the earlier question: Yes, interactive retail displays can become the lynchpin of success for retail business - if done well.
 Sorry, it can’t be that easy.

 Offering a truly engaging and effective interactive digital experience in a physical space depends upon one or more of the following: